What is the Atomizer in a Vape?

 What is the Difference Between a Coil and an Atomizer?

-The coil is the heating element found inside an atomizer.
-Simply put, an atomizer cannot work without a coil, but a coil is just one part of an atomizer.
-In retail, a coil may be called an ‘atomizer head’.
-The coil, in the most basic sense, is a metal piece which heats up and causes the vape juice to vaporise.
-Coils need to be replaced every few weeks - this is not only because of the metal filament itself being affected by wear and tear, but the wick also wears down.
+The coil, in the most basic sense, is a metal piece which heats up to vapourise the e-liquid.
+Coils might need to be replaced every few weeks - this is not only because of the metal filament itself being affected by wear and tear, but the wick also wears down.
 While the wick is separate from the coil, it is fundamental to the coil functioning properly.

 RDA and RTA atomizers can be taken apart to replace only the wick or coil, while other vape devices may require the entire atomizer to be replaced.